How Address Resolution Protocol (ARP) works?

-There will be no entry in table because they never communicated with each other.
+There will be no entry at the table because they never communicated with each other.

 2. A > ping 192.168.1.2 IP address of destination is 192.168.1.2 Reply comes from destination but one packet is lost because of ARP processing.

-Now, entries of ARP table can be seen by typing the command.
+Now, entries of the ARP table can be seen by typing the command.

 This is how ARP table looks like:

 This article is contributed by Vivek Reddy.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.